Stuff691734/Archipelago/README.md

 # Archipelago
-This is a mod that works to provide support for [Archipelago](https://archipelago.gg)
+This is a mod that works to provide support for [Archipelago](https://archipelago.gg) in heavily modded minecraft.

 This main branch isn't updated, for the latest changes and code check out any branch that has a version in the latest release.
 Or branches with the latest commits for what I am currently working on.